deepeshdm/video-call-webrtc-firebase/README.md

 npm run dev
 ```

-NOTE : For the video call to occur effectively both the users must be online i.e connected to internet with their webcam feeds appearing on the screen.
+NOTE : For the video call to occur effectively both the users (client and receiver) must be online i.e connected to internet with their webcam feeds appearing on the screen.